-Windows Defender Offline is an anti-malware tool – essentially a stand-alone version of Microsoft Security Essentials – that you download and burn to CD.
-You then boot from this to avoid any of the malware that is on your machine.
-That way, you can run the anti-malware tool directly.
+Windows Defender Offline is an anti-malware tool – essentially a stand-alone version of Windows Defender (also known as Microsoft Security Essentials in older Windows versions) – that you download and burn to CD or install on a USB flash drive.
+You then boot from this to avoid running the malware on your machine.
+As a result, you’re able to run the anti-malware tool directly.

-It’s important that you download Windows Defender Offline when you need it – which probably means using a different computer as the existing malware on your machine may prevent you from downloading it.
-That way, the tool is up-to-date.
+It’s important that you download Windows Defender Offline when you need it – which probably means using a different computer, as the existing malware on your machine may prevent you from downloading it.
 You should always run the latest version of Windows Defender Offline, so you’re protected from the latest threats.

 Let the tool perform a thorough scan of your machine.
 Hopefully, it will detect and remove the malware that’s causing your problem.

-If it doesn’t detect and remove it, if you can’t run Windows Defender Offline, or if you just want to keep scouring your machine with additional tools, we switch to other tactics.
+If it doesn’t detect and remove it, if you can’t run Windows Defender Offline, or if you just want to keep scouring your machine with additional tools, there are other tactics.

 Temporarily kill the malware

-One possible solution to the blocking problem is to temporarily kill the malware that’s running.
+One possible solution to the blocking problem is to temporarily kill the malware.
 This won’t remove it, but it may allow you to download tools that will.

-The folks at BeepingComputer.com have created a tool called RKill that does exactly that.1 You may need to download Rkill on another machine (because it may be blocked on the infected machine), but you can quickly copy it over to your machine using a USB drive or something else.
+The folks at BleepingComputer.com have created a tool called RKill that does exactly that.2 You may need to download Rkill on another machine (because it may be blocked on the infected machine), but you can quickly copy it over to your machine using a USB drive or something else.

-Run the program and do not reboot.
+Run the program, and do not reboot.
 Rebooting will “undo” the effect of having run Rkill.
-Any malware that Rkill killed will be back.
+Any malware Rkill killed will return if you reboot.

-Malwarebytes’ Anti-Malware is currently one of the most successful tools at identifying and removing the types of malware that we’re talking about here.
-It’s not really a replacement for anti-virus software (you’ll find that they say that in their support forums), but in cases of infection, it has a pretty darn good track record.
+Malwarebytes Anti-Malware is currently one of the most successful tools at identifying and removing the types of malware that we’re talking about here.

-Download the free version, install and run it, and then see what it turns up.
-(Once again, you may need to download the tool on another machine and copy the download over as you did with rkill.)
+Download the free version, install and run it, and see what it turns up.
+Once again, you may need to download the tool on another machine and copy the download over, as you did with Rkill.

 Try other tools

-After running Rkill, you may (or may not) be able to run some of the other tools that the malware was blocking.
-You can try registry editing tools, the task manager, Process Explorer, or others.
+After running Rkill, you may (or may not) be able to run some of the other tools the malware was blocking.
+You can try registry editing tools, Task Manager, Process Explorer, and others.

-You can also try your other anti-virus and anti-spyware tools.
-Either they will be able to download an update that catches this problem or you can download another tool that will.
+You can also try your other anti-malware tools.
+Either they will be able to download an update that catches this problem, or you can download another tool that will.